wangziqi2013/wangziqi2013.github.io/_posts/2023-01-16-flatstore.markdown

 The follower cores will also periodically check the flags in the work-stealing buffer.
 A follower core will respond to the client after a request has been completed by the leader core.

+On large systems with more than one socket, having a single leader core and a globally shared lock might become a scalability bottleneck.
+In such systems, there can be multiple leader cores, each responsible for the follower cores on its own socket.
+This core grouping technique makes FlatStore scalable while minimizing the number of threads concurrently performing sequential writes.